vicwomg/pikaraoke/docs/TROUBLESHOOTING.md

 youtube-dl is very CPU intensive, especially for single-core devices like the pi models zero and less-than 2.
 The more simultaneous downloads there are, the longer they will take.
 Try to limit it to 1-2 at a time.
 Pi 3 can handle quite a bit more.

 ### I brought my pikaraoke to a friend's house and it can't connect to their network.
-How do I change wifi connection without ssh?
+How do I change wifi connection without ssh? (rpi)

 These are my preferred ways to do it, but they might require either a USB keyboard or a computer with an SD Card reader.

 - _USB Keyboard_: plug in a USB keyboard to the pi.
 After it boots up, log in and run "sudo raspi-config" and configure wifi through the Network Options section.
-If the desktop UI is installed, you can also run "startx" and configure wifi from the Raspbian GUI.
+If the desktop UI is installed, you can configure wifi using the GUI wizard (right-click the wifi icon in the top right).
 You can also manually edit /etc/wpa_supplicant/wpa_supplicant.conf as desribed below.
 - _SD Card Reader_: Remove the pi's SD card and open it on another computer with an SD card reader.
 It should mount as a disk drive.
 On the BOOT partition, add a plaintext file named "wpa_supplicant.conf" and put the following in it:

 ```